kavindunaveen/To-Do-List-Android-app/README.md

 **3. Task Operations**
 •	Create New Task: Utilize the floating action button to open a bottom sheet, enabling you to add a new task efficiently.
 •	Edit Task: Swipe left to right on a task to access the editing feature, allowing you to make necessary modifications.
 •	Delete Task:  By swiping right to left you can delete a task.
-After swipe popping-up a confirmation button.
+After swiping up a confirmation button.
 Only upon confirmation, the task will be permanently deleted, preventing accidental removal and enhancing user experience.

 **4. Local Storage Implementation**
 •	SQLite Database: The app utilizes SQLite Database for local storage, ensuring persistent storage of tasks.
 This allows users to access their tasks even after closing and reopening the application.